 i.
-Should we enter a particular country?
+Should we enter a particular country? ii.

-iii.
+Should we stay in a particular country? iii.
 What to do with our operations in a specific country, where a particular development has taken place?

 2. Information Needs:

 An International business firm may like to acquire following information to assess the risk: i.
 Stability of a country’s political system.

-iii.
+ii.
+Stability and longevity of government in power. iii.
 Where does power lie?
-Concentration in one individual or one political party?
+Concentration in one individual or one political party? iv.

+With these happenings in the backdrop what the strategy or tactics be?
 The list is not exhaustive.
 Type of information would vary according to the nature of business and time span required for the investment to yield a satisfactory return.
 The dimensions of political risk assessment are not limited to host country alone.